The High Progress Literacy TextDepotEducators Sharing Text Sets with Educators

 Contact us for help.
 Once inside TextDepot, if you don’t find what you are looking for and want our help to build or find additional materials to add to a text set, simply click on the Contact Us button that you will find on each categories page and let us know how we can help.
 Be specific about your needs.
 One of our curators will contact you.

 The No Nonsense Fine Print

 The works in the TextDepot are in PDF files.
 This is to make their use as practical as possible in classrooms.
 It is not intended to make the work look original or to detract from the author’s original format.
 For texts that have been found on the Internet, we provide the web address and encourage TextDepot users to visit the address for more information.
-The PDF format is due to our awareness that many schools still do not have good Internet access or access for each individual student.
+The PDF format is for two reasons: 1) when students are learning how to preview, read closely and take notes, the research shows that students benefit from having paper copies that they can mark up during reading; and 2) due to our awareness that many schools still do not have good Internet access or access for each individual student.
 We believe in universal access and look forward to the day when TextDepot can simply reference information on the web without altering the original format.